Thrillers, suspense, and mysteries…

-Here’s what I came up with last night.
-Yes, these are to a certain extent interchangeable and there is overlap, but here’s how I personally make the distinction:
+Here are how I’d denote the differences.
+Yes, these are to a certain extent interchangeable and there is overlap, but here’s how I personally make the distinction.